ramandrosoa/Linear-Regression/Transformation-to-linearize-the-model.md

 The function ‘exp()’ will ensure that these random values are positive.

-We initialize the value of x from 0 to 100 such as the x on the plot below.
+We initialize the value of $x$ from 0 to 100 such as the $x$ variable of the initial data set.

 ``` r
 par(mfrow = c(2,2))